-I've been interested in all things nature for as long as I can remember, and whilst I've not pursued this interest as much as other hobbies over recent years , I've gradually started to spend more time outdoors exploring, learning and becoming addicted to capturing those precious moments that only the natural world can provide.
+I've been interested in all things nature for as long as I can remember, and whilst I hadn't pursued this interest as much as other hobbies over recent years , I've gradually started to spend more time outdoors exploring, learning and becoming addicted to capturing those precious moments that only the natural world can provide.
 I often choose to stay close to home if I can as less travel means more time with camera in hand and I'm spoilt for choice when it comes to locations with rolling farmland, forests, lakes and meadows all around.
+However, I've been fortunate enough to travel abroad for photography too, with Iceland, Florida and France destinations visited so far.

 My interest in wildlife began at an early age.
 For those that know me well, my comfort blanket as a child was not a toy, teddy or actual blanket.
 No. Anything that crept and crawled found it's way into my very special yellow bucket.
 Special in that I filled it with whatever I could find, In hindsight, not my finest moment but it fed my fascination for minibeasts.
 I soon moved on to a proper bug bottle and would spend every waking moment hunting for caterpillars, beetles and reptiles.